Check out the latest news on the Capacity and Condition Assessments

 25 E. Marshall Street

 Norristown, PA 19401

-- Cash, personal check, money order or credit card in person at the Authority office on the second floor of the Norristown Municipal Building at 235 E. Airy Street in Norristown
+- Cash, personal check, money order or credit card in person at the Authority office on the firsr floor at 25 E. Marshall Street in Norristown.

 The Water Company will continue to bill and collect for water charges to all of the customers in the Municipality of Norristown.
 This service will not be affected by the change.